Bon jour! Hallo! ¡Hola! Konnichiwa! Hello!

 - A personal essay (typed, maximum 250 words) explaining how you think studying abroad will contribute to your academic, career or life plans.

-- A letter of recommendation from one FMU faculty member, particularly modern language faculty, if applicable—but not program liaisons or other members of the International Studies Committee.
+- A letter of recommendation from at least one FMU faculty member, particularly modern language faculty, if applicable—but not program liaisons or other members of the International Studies Committee.

 - For Spring Semester: France Programs: Sept 23 | All Others: October 1